danielegiardiello/Prediction_performance_survival/01_predsurv_minimal_RMD.md

 where
 *S(t)* survival at time *t*
-*X=1* where the predicted probability at time *t* is *p*<sub>t</sub>
+*X=1* when the predicted probability at time *t* exceeds *p*<sub>t</sub>

-And the the decision curve is calculated as follows:
+And the decision curve is calculated as follows:

 1. Choose a time horizon (in this case 5 years);
 2. Specify a risk threshold which reflects the ratio between harms and benefit of an additional intervention;
-3. Calculate the number of true positive and false positive given the threshold specified in (2);
+3. Calculate the number of true positives and false positives given the threshold specified in (2);
 4. Calculate the net benefit of the survival model;
 5. Plot net benefit on the *y-axis* against the risk threshold on the *x-axis*;
 6. Repeat steps 2-4 for each model consideration;
-7. Repeat steps 2-4 for the strategy of assuming all patients are treated;
+7. Repeat steps 2-4 for the strategy assuming all patients are treated;
-8. Draw a straight line parallel to the *x-axis* at y=0 representing the net benefit associated with the strategy of assuming that all patients are not treated.
+8. Draw a straight line parallel to the *x-axis* at y=0 representing the net benefit associated with the strategy assuming that none of the patients are treated.

-Given some thresholds, the model/strategy with higher net benefit represents the one that potentially improves clinical decision making.
-However, poor discrimination and calibration lead to lower net benefit.

 <details>
 <summary>